milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 To start, i instantiated a Keras sequential model, fairly basic with just 3 layers including the input and output layer.
 Set the neurons in a decreasing manner starting from 128, but this is just the baseline and not the final neuron values.
 I may also change the layers depending on how the model is fitting.

 ## Version 22: Configuring the model further
+Here are the hyperparameters ill be using for model.compile():

+optimizer: 'adam', im not super familiar with this optimizer if im being honest, but its the default optimizer and works for both classification and regression problems.

+loss: 'mean_squared_logarithmic_error'.
+The Kaggle competition evaluates submissions based on RMSLE, but the compile method does not accept RMSLE as a valid loss function.
+However, it does accept the next best thing, MSLE.

+metrics: ['mae', 'rmse'].
+Taking advantage of the compile method's ability to have multiple metrics, i chose mae as my primary metric as its a simple way to see the average difference between predicted and actual values.
+Supplementing the mae is the rmse as it informs us of the presence of large errors, which mae by itself doesnt tell us.